DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 • output: A Jinja2 expression defining the route's output value.

-• output_name: The name under which the output value of the route is published.
+• output_name: The name you want to use to publish output.
 This name is used to connect the router to other components in the pipeline.

 ConditionalRouter.to_dict